 - Some conventional notions of ‘possible future jobs’ plus some less conventional/riskier options or dreams

 You might also choose to draw up an Ikigai.
-Which is a great way of drawing a Venn diagram encompassing interests, passions, strengths, professional and person realms.
-Search Google images “Ikigai”.
+This is a cool Venn diagram encompassing interests, passions and strengths.
+Search Google images “Ikigai” for a template.

 2 Invest one hour a week in your future